this article is for subscribers only

 Chapelli’s

-One of Melbourne’s few remaining 24-hour eateries (on Thursdays through Saturdays, at least).
+One of Melbourne’s few remaining 24-hour eateries.
 Settle in with a slice of lemon meringue pie and a long black and channel the late-night diner energy we are so desperately lacking.

 Pellegrini’s